Obstructive sleep apnea: Epidemiology

 Until the 1990s, little was known regarding the frequency of OSA.
 A recent meta-analysis of 24 epidemiological studies on the prevalence of OSA in the general population aged 18 and older revealed that for ≥ 5 apnea events per hour, OSA prevalence ranged from 9% to 38%, specifically ranging from 13% to 33% in men and 6% to 19% in women, while in the population aged 65 and older, OSA prevalence was as high as 84%, including 90% in men and 78% in women.
 Nevertheless, for ≥ 15 apnea events per hour, OSA prevalence ranged from 6% to 17%, and almost 49% prevalence in the older population aged 65 and older.
 Moreover, a higher BMI is also linked to a higher prevalence of OSA, where a 10% increase in body weight led to a 6-fold risk of OSA in obese men and women.

 However, OSA is underdiagnosed as it is not always accompanied by daytime sleepiness which can leave the sleep-disordered breathing unnoticed.
 The prevalence of OSA with daytime sleepiness is thus estimated to affect 3% to 7% of men and 2% to 5% of women, and the disease is common in both developed and developing countries.
 OSA prevalence increases with age and is most commonly diagnosed in individuals over 65 years old, with estimations ranging from 22.1% to 83.6%.
 The prevalence has drastically increased in recent decades due to the incidence of obesity.

 Men are more affected by OSA than women, but the phenomenology differs between the genders.
 Snoring and witnessed apnea are more frequent among men but insomnia for example is more frequent among women.
-The OSA frequency increase with age for the women, and is in particular linked to the onset of menopause and assocatied hormonal changes.
+The OSA frequency increase with age for the women, and is in particular linked to the onset of menopause and associated hormonal changes.
 The mortality is higher for women.

 If studied carefully in a sleep lab by polysomnography (formal "sleep study"), it is believed that approximately 1 in 5 American adults would have at least mild OSA.
 In the US, some studies report that it is more frequent among the Hispanic and African American population than among the white population.